Teeuwynn rode horses for decades, including her beloved Appaloosa, Aspen, and qualified at state and national levels in horse shows.

-Horses are magnificent beings, and we want to find names that fit their nature.
+Horses are magnificent beings, and we want to find names that perfectly fit their natures.
 One good place to look for names with meaning is in myths and legends.
-You have a powerful, dramatic horse, and your horse deserves a powerful and dramatic name.
-Unless, you want to go with something completely ironic and go in the exact opposite direction (Bunny?
-Schmoopie-poo?).

-When you name your horse something that has meaning, it can give you an even greater connection to your horse than you already have.
-So, take a look at these names and see if any of them might fit a horse or foal you are thinking of getting now or one day, or maybe even a horse that needs a new start and a new name.
+When you name your horse something significant, it can give you an even greater understanding of your horse than you already have.
+So take a look at these names and see if any of them might fit a horse or foal you are thinking of getting now or one day, or maybe even one that needs a new start and a new name.

 Balor was the giant king of the Fomorians.
 In Irish mythology, the Fomorians were a group of dangerous supernatural creatures.
 Balor had one eye that would do terrible damage when he opened it.
 Balor is known for his association with the blistering sun, drought, and blight.
 This name would obviously work for a large, one-eyed horse, but it would also be good for any strong-willed, powerful horse that likes to be a leader.

-This Pegasus comes from the teen Percy Jackson books my kids love so much.
+This flying horse (Pegasus) comes from the YA Percy Jackson books my kids love so much.
 A powerful creature, Blackjack rescues Percy from a number of desperate situations and comes when Percy is in need.
-This name would work well for any strong black horse.
+This name would work well for any strong, black horse.

-Roger Zelazny’s science fantasy novel, Creatures of Light and Darkness, features a large, mechanically enhanced bronze steed.
+Roger Zelazny’s science fantasy novel Creatures of Light and Darkness features a large, mechanically enhanced bronze steed.
 For every stride this powerful horse takes, it goes twice as far as the previous one.
-Because of the color of this horse, this name might be good for a chestnut or bay foal.
+Because of its associated color, this name might be good for a chestnut or bay foal.
 Due to the power and speed of Zelazny's steed, this name would also be good for a strong, swift, horse.

-Bucephalus was the war horse for Alexander the Great.
-Bucephalus is one of the more famous horses in antiquity.
+Bucephalus was the warhorse for Alexander the Great and is one of the more famous horses in antiquity.
 This horse was said to have a massive head, black fur, and a white star on his forehead.
-The young Alexander won Bucephalus in a bet by proving he could tame the wild horse.
+The young Alexander won Bucephalus in a bet by proving he could tame the wild creature.
 Any large, black male with a white star would be perfect for this name, but the name Bucephalus could also work for any strong male horse that isn’t an easy ride for just anyone.

 This Greek creature was a terrifying she-dragon.
 She guarded the Cyclops in Tartarus.
-Although a dragon, Campe had a beautiful woman’s head and a scorpion’s tail.
-You might want to consider this name for a gorgeous, powerful mare who will put her foot down when she feels she needs to do so.
+Although she was a dragon, Campe had a beautiful woman’s head and a scorpion’s tail.
+You might want to consider this name for a gorgeous, powerful mare who puts her foot down when she needs to.